ricoveitch/notes/networks/networking-a-top-down-approach/2-application-layer.md

 DNS provides a few other important services in addition to translating host- names to IP addresses:

 - `Host aliasing`: A host with a complicated hostname can have one or more alias names.
-For example, a hostname such as relay1.west-coast .enterprise.com could have, say, two aliases such as enterprise.com and www.enterprise.com.
+For example, a hostname such as relay1.west-coast.enterprise.com could have, say, two root aliases such as enterprise.com and www.enterprise.com.
 In this case, the hostname relay1.west-coast.enterprise.com is said to be a `canonical hostname`.
-So DNS would need to find the canonical hostname as well as the IP address.
 - `Mail server aliasing`: DNS can be invoked by a mail application to obtain the canonical hostname (e.g. relay1.west-coast.yahoo.com) for a supplied alias hostname as well as the IP address of the host
 - `Load distribution`: DNS is also used to perform load distribution among replicated servers, such as replicated Web servers.
-Busy sites, such as cnn.com, are replicated over multiple servers, with each server running on a different end sys- tem and each having a different IP address.
+Busy sites, such as cnn.com, are replicated over multiple servers, with each server running on a different end system and each having a different IP address.
 If replicated, DNS returns a set of ip address, but changes up the order each time, since clients usually just select the first one.

 ## 2.4.2 Overview of How DNS Works